Wired-Realms/Wired-Realms/RULES.md

 - fix: Fixes a bug
 - docs: Creates or modifies a documentation
 - style: Changes that do not affect the logic of the program (eg: changing a color etc.)
-- refactor: Refactorises code, but does not change the logic of the program (eg: linter etc.)
+- refactor: Refactorings code, but does not change the logic of the program (eg: linter etc.)
 - test: Adds or modifies tests

 ### Example